Praqma/deploy2docker/README.md

 2020-08-09_01:23:51 Bringing up docker-compose application stack ...
 Creating mysql_mysql.local_1 ... done
 2020-08-09_01:23:53 'docker-compose up' is 'SUCCESS' on '/home/containers-runtime/mysql'.

-2020-08-09_01:23:53 Pulling latest changes from git repository linked to /home/containers-runtime/privatecoaching.no ...

-fatal: not a git repository (or any of the parent directories): .git 2020-08-09_01:23:53 'git pull' is 'ERROR' on '/home/containers-runtime/privatecoaching.no'.
-2020-08-09_01:23:53 Removing any existing - but 'stopped' containers ...
-No stopped containers
-2020-08-09_01:23:54 'docker-compose rm' is 'SUCCESS' on '/home/containers-runtime/privatecoaching.no'.
-2020-08-09_01:23:54 Re-building container images ...
-(This may take some time) ...
-Building privatecoaching.no
-Step 1/3 : FROM witline/wordpress:5.4.2-php-7.4-apache-2.4
- ---> 399887d2b75a
-Step 2/3 : COPY themes /usr/src/themes/
- ---> 2c7e23fb83f2
-Step 3/3 : COPY plugins /usr/src/plugins/
- ---> 0a2e3b097bc9
-Successfully built 0a2e3b097bc9
-Successfully tagged privatecoachingno_privatecoaching.no:latest
-2020-08-09_01:23:56 'docker-compose build' is 'SUCCESS' on '/home/containers-runtime/privatecoaching.no'.
-2020-08-09_01:23:56 Bringing up docker-compose application stack ...
-Creating privatecoachingno_privatecoaching.no_1 ... done
-2020-08-09_01:23:59 'docker-compose up' is 'SUCCESS' on '/home/containers-runtime/privatecoaching.no'.

 2020-08-09_01:23:59 Finished running the script /home/deploy2docker/docker-compose-apps.sh .